Skip to content

 • if: $VAR

-This expression is true only if the variable is defined and its value is not an empty string.
+This expression will be true only if the variable is defined and its value is not an empty string.

 Comparing a variable to a regex pattern

-You can match regular expressions against a variable's value using the operators =~ and !~.
-For regular expressions, the RE2 syntax is used.
-The regular expression must be wrapped in slashes /.
+You can perform regular expression matching on a variable's value using the =~ and !~ operators.
+The syntax for regular expressions is RE2.
+The regular expression must be wrapped in forward slashes /.

-• Operator =~: at least one substring fully matches the regular expression.
+• Operator =~: at least one substring is found that fully satisfies the regular expression.

-• Operator !~: no substring fully matches the regular expression.
+• Operator !~: not a single substring is found that fully satisfies the regular expression.

 Examples: